-- The Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) as Amended; - Municipal Planning and Performance Management Regulations, 2001, Chapter 3, by the Department of Provincial and Local Government; - Local Government: Municipal Systems Amendment Act, 2002 (Act No. 44 of 2003); - Performance Management Guidelines for Municipalities, 2001, by the Department of Provincial and Local Government; - DPLG.
+- ♦ The Local Government: Municipal Systems Act, 2000 (Act No. 32 of 2000) as Amended; - Municipal Planning and Performance Management Regulations, 2001, Chapter 3, by the Department of Provincial and Local Government; - Social Government: Municipal Systems Amendment Act, 2002 (Act No. 44 of 2003); - Performance Management Guidelines for Municipalities, 2001, by the Department of Provincial and Local Government; - ♦ DPLG.
 2001.
-PMS Training Manuals; - Local Government: Municipal Performance Regulation for Municipal Managers and Managers Directly Accountable to Municipal Managers, 2006; - Framework for Managing Programme Performance Information by the Department: National Treasury, May 2007; - IDP Guide : Section 5 and 6 - The Local Government: Municipal Regulations on Minimum Competency Level, 2007, issued in terms of the Municipal Finance Management Act, as published under Government Notice No. 493 in the Government Gazette No. 29967 of 15 June 2007 - The Regulations on Appointment and Conditions of employment of Senior Managers (as published under Government Notice No. 21 in the Government Gazette no 37245 of 17 January 2014) - The Upper limits of Total Remuneration Package payable to Municipal Managers and Managers directly accountable to Municipal Managers, issued in terms of the Municipal Systems Act, as published under Government Notice No. 225 in the Government Gazette No. 37500 of 29 March 2014 - The Upper limits of Total Remuneration Package payable to Municipal Managers and Managers directly accountable to Municipal Managers, issued in terms of the Municipal Systems Act, as published under Government Notice No. 287 in the Government Gazette No. 39991 of 17 May 2016
+PMS Training Manuals; - Local Government: Municipal Performance Regulation for Municipal Managers and Managers Directly Accountable to Municipal Managers, 2006; - Framework for Managing Programme Performance Information by the Department: National Treasury, May 2007; - ✤ IDP Guide : Section 5 and 6 - The Local Government: Municipal Regulations on Minimum Competency Level, 2007, issued in terms of the Municipal Finance Management Act, as published under Government Notice No. 493 in the Government Gazette No. 29967 of 15 June 2007, s prescribed in the Annexure A- Local Government: Competency Framework for Senior Managers as published under Government Notice No. 21 in Government Gazette No. 37245 of 17 January 2014 - The Regulations on Appointment and Conditions of employment of Senior Managers (as published under Government Notice No. 21 in the Government Gazette no 37245 of 17 January 2014) - The Upper limits of Total Remuneration Package payable to Municipal Managers and Managers directly accountable to Municipal Managers, issued in terms of the Municipal Systems Act, as published under Government Notice No. 657 in the Government Gazette No. 43122 of 20 May 2020 - Local Government: Municipal Finance Management Act, 2003 Amendments to Municipal Regulations on Minimum Competency Levels, 2007 as published under Government Notice No. 1146 in Government Gazette No. 41996 of 26 October 2018